wlonk/arcadia/appendices/outcomes.rst

 Death magic
 ===========

-.. todo:: Describe effects for Masterwork spell outcomes.

 If your spell deals with death, spirits, grief, use this.

- - Face: No ill effects.
+ - Face: You are beloved by Death, and he will not touch you for a year and a day.
- - 6-10: ??
+ - 6-10: No effect.
  - A-5: Change your last mark to "Become a wraith".
+If it already is, take a permanent mark.

 Transgressive magic
 ===================